What Is an IEP?

 What Does IEP Mean?

 IEP stands for Individualized Education Program.
-Any time that a child enters into the special education system, they must have an IEP.
-This legal document describes how the school will help your child improve his or her skills.
+Any time that a child enters into special education to receive services, they must have an IEP.
+This legal document describes how the school will help your child improve his or her skills to be successful in and out of the classroom (think: further education, employment, and independent living).

 Keep this free What is an IEP? brochure in your IEP binder to hand out to parents and caregivers as needed or requested.
 Download for free here.